Tips & Tricks

 Delta-8 has become incredibly popular lately since the effects are often more intense than CBD, but less so than marijuana and you will test positive on a drug test.
 From our personal experiences and those of our clients, there is no doubt Delta 8 is a game-changer in the cannabis industry.
 This is especially true in states where marijuana is not legal.
 Many feel that even if marijuana became legal in Texas, there is still a strong market for Delta 8 because it is more ‘functional’ and enjoyable.
 Artistic Organics carries Delta-8 in a variety of forms including gummies and edibles, tinctures, flower, and vape.
+They will be in the Recreational section of our website.
 We’ve found that each method has its own particular onset time, effect, and duration.
 Contact Us for help picking the right product for you.

 Disclaimer: The legal positions expressed in this article are not intended to be, and should not be construed as legal advice.
 The issues presented and legal theories asserted are novel.
 You should consult with an attorney before taking any action regarding these matters.

 The Endocannabinoid System (ECS) is the regulation system in your body (For more info on the ECS, take a look at this article from Leafly on how the system plays a critical role in the body.)
 This system is directly affected by the cannabis plant and it’s molecules such as CBD, THC, HHC, THCO, etc.